Manya324/S47_Bizarre_Cravings/README.md

-Project Name: BizarreCravings
-Idea: The idea is to show the list of the weirdest and strangest things people have eaten all over the world.
-The app will show the things listed out by different users.
+The app will allow users to view and explore a collection of unusual and unique things from all over the world, as listed by other users.
-Features:
-1. The app will show the image of the person along with the thing he or she ate and also the description or the background history of the person eating it.
+Each item  will be accompanied by an image of the person who consumed it, as well as a brief description or background information about the food or the individual.
-2. The user would be able to see the lists made by different users.
+Users will also be able to browse through different lists of bizarre food items curated by other users.